This project is actively being developed.

 when: lfs_disk_bootstrap.matched != 1

-- name: store Linux from Scratch disk path to a variable for ease of use
+- name: store LFS disk path to a variable

 ansible.builtin.set_fact: